AccessUW/AccessUW/README.md

 - Click on it and install the app
 - The app should now be visible in your installed apps list!

+## Operational use cases:
+- Use case 1: User finds shortest route between two buildings on campus is mostly operational (some buildings don't work but the app can generate shortest routes between two working buildings)
+- Use case 3: The user wants to search for a building on the UW Campus by name is partially operational (nearly all UW campus buildings are present in the autocomplete feature and all building descriptions are present in the data, however the app does not currently query the description of the given building)

 ## Major features:
 - Finds shortest path between 2 locations on the UW campus and displays a route
 - Filter for routes based on accessibility constraints (such as wheelchair-accessible routes)